gabrielsr/mission_control-demo/README.rst

     ~$ python ./mutrose/food_logistics/run_flp.py

-The are already configured 'Launch' actions for vscode, which can be used for execution/debuging.
+[optional] The are already configured 'Launch' actions for vscode, which can be used for execution/debuging.

 Result
 ------